furiousteabag/lnk/README.md

 [FZF](https://github.com/junegunn/fzf) should be installed to use this script.
 Try `brew install fzf` or `apt install fzf`.

-Download shell script and place it somewhere in your `PATH`:
+Download shell script and place it somewhere in your `PATH`, like here:
 ```bash
 wget --no-cache --quiet "https://raw.githubusercontent.com/SmirnovAlexander/lnk/master/lnk" && chmod +x lnk && sudo mv lnk /usr/local/bin
 ```